-There are people, all ages, coming from another country to live in Boston.
-How can we help to make people of all ages feel welcomed?
+There are always people of all ages, coming from another country to live in Boston.
+How can we help to make people feel welcomed?

 How do we make a new student in our classroom feel welcome?
 How do we make one another feel welcome?
-We're respectful of one another
+We are kind and respectful of one another.

-4) Now, let's share our thoughts and write a wish on a ribbon and tie the ribbon on THE WISHING TREE.
+4) Write a wish on a colorful ribbon and tie the ribbon on THE WISHING TREE.